DARKEST HOUR – A “Grown-Ass” V.C. Andrews Review

 Finally, we’re here at the end of the V.C.
 Andrews Cutler series.
 Let’s review Darkest Hour.
 We’ve endured the hardships of Dawn Cutler, forced ourselves to watch the curse continue with her daughter, Christie, and now we’re going back to the source of it all with Grandmother Cutler.
 Or rather, Lillian Booth.
 Yes, let’s revisit the horrible Grandmother Cutler in her V.C.
-Andrews protagonist days, shall we?
+Andrews protagonist days, in Darkest Hour!

 GROWING UP ON THE THRIVING PLANTATION CALLED THE MEADOWS, LILLIAN BOOTH CHERISHES THE BRIGHTEST, HAPPIEST DREAMS. . .

 Lillian’s world is full of grand parties, of sunshine and promises, as thrilling as the fairy tales Mama spins for her and her little sister, Eugenia.
 Non one, not even her cold, stern Papa and her Bible-spouting sister Emily, can crush her spirits — until the day Emily reveals the shattering secret of Lillian’s birth, a secret Mama sadly cannot deny.
 Still Lillian refuses to believe Emily’s hateful claim that she is evil, a curse . . . even when sweet, gentle Eugenia loses her fragile hold on life, and Mama retreats further into her fantasies.

 But when tragedy befalls her best friend, the one boy whose tender heart mirrors her own, Lillian comes to believe Emily’s grim words.
 Meekly, she endures her penance, finding a strange solace in the endless repetition of prayers in a room stripped of all comforts.
 Lillian’s heart is torn anew when, in a drunken haze, Papa subjects her to the most brutal degradation.